donut-party/donut-docs-site/content/docs/system/_index.md

 a way that's immediately legible to other developers.
 "Component" isn't part of the language in the same way that constructs like vars, protocols, maps, and vectors are, and there's no recommended way to combine Clojure's built-in constructs to model architecture.

-donut.system provides that model, giving you a consistent way to map the architectural abstractions you've designed to your code.
-If your system is indeed designed to have multiple workers pulling messages from a queue, you can define that in a way that's understandable by other devs who are familiar with donut.system.
-You can also make use of helper tools to visualize and document your system, making it easier to understand how everything fits together.
+donut.system provides that model, giving you a clearly-defined way to implement components and their relationships.
+The library handles all the concerns you run into when defining components, including document them, configuring them, validating them, and starting and stopping them.
+It also provides a slowly-growing suite of developer tools to explore and interact them, so that for example you can generate an interactive visual graph of a system to better understand how everything fits together.

-And you might define components to capture this architecture like this:
+[Example usage: Define and interact with a system](#example-usage-define-and-interact-with-a-system) shows example component definitions.
+This example shows how you might define a system that includes our queue and workers:

 ```clojure
 (def WorkerComponent